 Water, Wind, and Wave

 In 2019, I had an opportunity to collaborate with Yiseol Kim, a novelist who wrote the novel Bad Blood.
-What interested me in the story was the idea of place associated with individuals' characteristics, which aligns with my sense of identity concerning a place.
+What interested me was the idea of place associated with individuals' characteristics, which aligns with my sense of identity concerning a place.
 I took inspiration from the riverside area that evokes the location depicted in the novel.
-In a reflection of the protagonist who strives to overcome her unfortunate destiny by transforming a conventional family structure into a new family form, I attempted to deconstruct pre-existing landscapes to construct a new reality.
+In reflecting on the protagonist who strives to overcome her unfortunate destiny by transforming a conventional family structure into a new family form, I attempted to deconstruct pre-existing landscapes to construct a new reality.
 I created a space where conditions become fluid, shifting, and ever-changing like water, which does not have a fixed structure.
-In the interpretation of conceptual transformation, I improvised the whole process of making the screen-prints.
+In the interpretation of conceptual transformation, I improvised the whole process of making the screenprints.
 Without having a predetermined end, I spontaneously disassembled the images documented from the location into fragments and reassembled them in a juxtaposition of aquatic elements, multi-directional shapes, landscape references.
-The construction and deconstruction process through analog and digital methods resulted in images that explore the intersection of desire, place, and origin.
+Through analog and digital methods, the construction and deconstruction process resulted in images that explore the intersection of desire, place, and origin.